-A list of controlled entities appears in Note 13 to the financial statements.
-Consistent accounting policies are employed in the preparation and presentation of the consolidated financial statements i) Business Combinations - Mutual Entity Mergers
+A list of controlled entities appears in Note 12 to the financial statements.
+Consistent accounting policies are employed in the preparation and presentation of the consolidated financial statements.

 The consolidated financial statements include the information and results of each controlled entity from the date on which the Company obtains control and until such time as the control ceases.
 In preparing the consolidated financial statements, all intercompany balances and transactions, and unrealised profits arising within the Consolidated Entity are eliminated in full.